Fostering a Greener Canada through Sustainable Investing: A Conversation with Alumnus Sean Sirois

 Investors may think that they are purchasing sustainable or responsible funds, but the real impact of what they are doing is often minimal.
 For Sirois, also the founder of Demeter Advisors Inc., which consults on sustainability issues, “by greenwashing the economic system, Wall Street is delaying overdue systemic solutions.”

 Sustainable, or responsible, investing is new, and there is no universally accepted definition of it.
 National and provincial regulatory bodies and other organizations such as the Chartered Financial Analyst Institute will be clarifying what can be called a “green fund” or another type of sustainable investing, taking into account environmental, social and governance issues.
 Sirois hopes this will enable investors to direct their capital to the right area for the right reasons, help regulatory bodies discourage greenwashing and hold companies accountable.

 Many organizations have developed frameworks for responsible investing.
-The (PRI), for instance, outline six internationally recognized principles to help organizations implement responsible investing and publicly demonstrate their commitment.
+The UN-produced Principles for Responsible Investment (PRI), for instance, outline six internationally recognized principles to help organizations implement responsible investing and publicly demonstrate their commitment.
 To date, over 2,500 institutions and investors with US $121 trillion in assets have signed on to the PRI.